 - 1.5 inch chop → 10–14 minutes total

-Resting (Do Not Skip This)
+Resting — Do Not Skip This

-– Juices reabsorb into the meat instead of running out
+Rest pork chops at least 5 minutes.
+Temperature rises about 5°F while resting.
+Juices reabsorb into the meat instead of running out.

-Visual Doneness Cues (Backup to Thermometer)
+Visual Doneness Cues

-– Center shows a pale blush pink
+- Center shows a pale blush pink — correct

-– Juices run clear
+- Juices run clear — correct

-– Meat feels firm but springy, not hard
+- Meat feels firm but springy, not hard — correct

 Cook's Notes

-After cooking the pork chops, sauté sliced onions or mushrooms in the same pan.
-Deglaze with a splash of white wine, then add a little stock and let it simmer into a quick pan sauce.
-Scrape up the browned bits as it cooks — that’s where the depth comes from.
+Don't waste what's left in the pan — those browned bits and drippings are how chefs build flavor.
+Sauté sliced onions or mushrooms in the same pan.
+Deglaze with a splash of white wine, add a little stock, and let it simmer into a quick pan sauce.
+Scrape up the browned bits as it cooks — that's where the depth comes from.
+Fast, easy, and turns a good pork chop into a restaurant-level plate.